 When looking for a leopard gecko terrarium, consider your gecko’s age and size.

-In other words, juvenile leopard geckos need about 1.5 sq ft of floor space, and adult leopard geckos need about 2.7 sq ft of floor space.
+In other words, juvenile leopard geckos need about 1.5 sq ft of floor space, and adult leopard geckos need at least 2.7 sq ft of floor space.
 (Please don’t ask me to convert it to metric because for the life of me I tried and failed…several times.)
-Floor space is the only important consideration here, as leos are terrestrial and don’t typically climb much.
+Floor space is the only important consideration here, as leos are considered terrestrial lizards.
+That being said, they will climb if vertical space and climbing materials are provided.

 Can Leopard Geckos Be Housed Together?